 Other sources of funding

-Université Laval provides a $2,000 admission scholarship to all Canadian or international students who register for the first time in a full-time doctoral program in summer, fall, or winter.
+Until the end of the 2022 winter semester, Université Laval provides a $2,000 admission scholarship to all Canadian or international students who register for the first time in a full-time doctoral program.

 N.B.
 No application form is required.
 All eligible students will receive a confirmation letter.